ipsy-md/docs/docs/open-science/research-data-management/publish.md

 ## Registered reports

-A registered report is an alternative publishing approach that consists of pre-registering and submitting to peer-review a protocol of a study you would like to conduct.
+A registered report is an alternative research approach that consists of pre-registering and submitting to peer-review a protocol of a study you would like to conduct.
 This approach aims at enhancing results replicability by ensuring that rigorous methods are followed, that experiments do not suffer from low statistical power and by preventing results selection.

 #### General procedure for registered reports